 In order to be eligible for transfer credit, the course work must be completed (a) within the last five years (b) prior to enrollment at VUSN, (c) at the same academic level (equivalent master's or equivalent doctoral level), and (d) from a regionally accredited institution or from an ACEN- or CCNE-accredited institution.
+Courses completed to satisfy degree requirements in a previous program of study cannot be used to satisfy degree requirements for the current M.S.N., post-master's certificate, or D.N.P.

 Only the credit hour value, and not the grade point average, will be posted to the student's Vanderbilt transcript.
 Courses are evaluated for transfer credit only after the student has been admitted to a degree or certificate program.
 A student who seeks transfer credit must submit the request to the assistant university registrar/director of nursing student records at least six weeks before the course begins.
 Transfer credit is granted on a course-by-course basis, approved for a maximum of six credit hours and considered only for courses in which student earned a B- or better.
 Transfer credit is evaluated based on VUSN course equivalent content (for required courses), credit allotment, and satisfactory completion of courses.
-Transfer credit is approved by the faculty course coordinator and the academic director of the student's program.
+The faculty course coordinator and the academic director of the student's program approve transfer credit.